-Students at our independent high school, Bowen College, have been staying in regular contact with an aged care facility as part of their STEP Program.
-The Senior and Teens Empathy Program (STEP) has been a favourite for many Bowen students and for residents at the Bupa Aged Care facility since 2018 and many lasting bonds have formed from their visits.
+Students at our independent high school, The Bowen College, have been staying in regular contact with a local aged care home as part of their service learning, called the Senior and Teens Empathy Program.

-Bowen students were visiting the facility regularly this year in term one and not only did they bring life into the aged care homes, but the students themselves gained valuable skills such as increased confidence, self-esteem and empathy.
+With Bowen students visiting the Elders at Bupa Maroubra regularly, not only did they bring life into the aged care homes, but the students themselves have gained valuable skills such as increased confidence, self-esteem, empathy and gratitude.

 “The benefits of the program really go both ways.
-It’s not just teenagers visiting older people to make them feel better, it’s all grounded in research looking at the overall wellbeing benefits for both parties.
-We see real gratitude coming from the students in their feedback.”
+It’s not just teenagers visiting older people to make them feel better, the program is grounded in both local and international research looking at intergenerational programs and the overall wellbeing benefits for both parties.

 The feedback from Bowen students has been very positive, many expressing how grateful the program has made them for their health and for the little things that they have:

-“At the time when I started this program I thought I had so many issues in my own life, with school and friends and family.
-But when I got into the program it really gave me some perspective and when I reflected on my life I became really grateful for the things I did have and for my health and my youth. “– Sarah*
+“Before I started this program I thought I had so many issues in my own life, with school and friends and family.
+But when I got into the program it really gave me time to listen to my partners stories and reflect on my life and be really grateful for the things I did have. “– Sarah*